Rambo232/sql-customer-product-analytics/README.md

 - Creating VIEWS for report reusability
 - Conscious choice of reference point for metrics: customer age and recency are calculated from the latest date in the dataset (historical context), while product recency is calculated from the real current date to mimic a live system.
 Both logics are documented directly within the code in Russian and English.

-## Data
+## Data Source

-The data schema was adapted from an educational SQL course (dimensional modeling: fact + dim tables).
+The data schema is based on a standard educational e-commerce model adapted for dimensional modeling analysis.
+It simulates real-world scenarios involving sales facts and customer/product dimensions to demonstrate complex SQL reporting techniques.

 ## Files